EDilleHSC/lobechat-Local/README_BETA0.md

 ---
 For questions or to propose Beta‑1 features (mailroom restoration, routing, richer tests), open an issue or PR referencing this document.

+🟢 main is now the production NAVI mailroom processor — clean, tested, ready for intake.

 ## Playwright E2E Tests ✅

 To run the E2E tests locally: